Gluing II: Boundary Localization and Gluing Formulas: Introduction

 \item A simple application of the gluing formula in 4D is to find the hemisphere and squashed hemisphere partition functions.
 This is briefly described in Sections \ref{sec:HS4Z} and \ref{sec:HEllipsZ}.

 \item Similarly to the 3D case, one can use the gluing formula to study boundary conditions and domain walls \cite{Gaiotto:2008sa,Gaiotto:2008ak,Dimofte:2011jd,Dimofte:2011ju,Dimofte:2013lba} through their ``wave functions'' and ``integral kernels'' respectively, which is the subject of Section \ref{sec:4dBCandD}.
 In this case, the ``wave functions'' are certain Weyl-invariant functions $\Psi_\cB(a)$ on the Cartan subalgebra $\mathfrak{t}\subset \mathfrak{g}$, whose interpretation is again as the partition function on $S^3\times (0,\ell)$ in the $\ell\to0$ limit.
 We give a few examples and show how the ``trapped'' degrees of freedom on $S^3\times (0,\ell)$ might, in certain cases, be crucial to obtain the right answer.
+One consequence of this discussion is that we can compute the hemisphere partition function with an arbitrary theory $T$ living at the boundary almost for free.
+For that we simply have to compute the overlap $\langle \Psi_\cB| HS^4 \rangle$ using \eqref{glue_along_s3_review}, where $\langle a|HS^4\rangle$ is the hemisphere partition function with Dirichlet boundary conditions parametrized by $a\in\mathfrak{t}$, and $\langle \Psi_\cB|a\rangle \equiv \Psi_\cB(a)$ is the boundary ``wave function'' given by the partition function of $T$ with mass $a$ turned on, multiplied by the partition function of trapped degrees of freedom, if present.

 \item In Section \ref{sec:SDuality} we further elaborate on this by showing how, in the case of 4D $\cN=4$ (and $\cN=2^*$) theories, S-duality acts on the wave functions of boundary conditions.
 An example of the gauge group $G=SU(2)$ is discussed in Section \ref{sec:SU2}.
 Note that the boundary conditions studied here are only supposed to preserve a single supercharge $Q_{\rm Loc}$ -- the supercharge used in boundary localization to derive the gluing formula.
 However, each $Q_{\rm Loc}$-cohomology class described by the wave function $\Psi_\cB(a)$ also contains a half-BPS boundary condition.